ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### create_cad_reference(name='VirtualGeometry.1', id=None, path=None, size=None, cog=None, dimension=None, bounding_box_min=None, bounding_box_max=None)

-Creates a new Cad Reference and links it with the Virtual Geometry.
+Creates a new CAD Reference and links it with the Virtual Geometry.

 * **Parameters:**
   - name: Name of the object.
   - id: ID of the object.
-  - path: Path of the linked cad component.
+  - path: Path of the linked CAD component.
 For instance “CADGeometry.1//top_surface”.
-  - size: Size of the linked cad component.
+  - size: Size of the linked CAD component.
 Size can be the volume, area or length depending on the type of the linked cad component.
-  - cog: Center of gravity of the linked cad component.
+  - cog: Center of gravity of the linked CAD component.
-  - dimension: The shape type of the cad component.
-CADCompound, CADSolid, CADShell or CADFace.
+  - dimension: The shape type of the CAD component.
+Valid types: CADCompound, CADSolid, CADShell, or CADFace.
   - bounding_box_min: Minimum point of the bounding box.
   - bounding_box_max: Maximum point of the bounding box.
 * **Return:**